mikey242/kudos-docs/docs/developers/hooks.md

 :::info

-More information about hooks can be found in the WordPress developer documentaion found [here](https://developer.wordpress.org/plugins/hooks/)
+More information about hooks can be found in the WordPress developer documentation found [here](https://developer.wordpress.org/plugins/hooks/)

 :::